Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 1.1.
 Definition

 CryptoCommodities are a specialization of Utility Tokens, built on top of a fungible asset to create a Currency Token.
 CryptoCommodities capture the underlying asset economic value to deliver the 3 main functions of money in the same Currency Token.
-CryptoCommodities also allow the issuer to fund a real economy project and deliver extended utilities to society a DeFi Services.

 CryptoCommodities are built on clear principle of compliance, transparency, privacy, security and decentralization with the mission to provide a tool to bost real economy, in particular, in regions with financial exclusion.